 Runner-Up | Canon MP-E 65mm f/2.8 1-5x Macro

-When learning about macro photography you’ll see countless mentions of 1:1 image ratios.
-Now imagine how much fun could be had with a 5:1 magnification ratio.
-A significant investment at $1,049 on Canon’s website, it’s an EF mount, manual focus only lens with a floating glass system.
+A 1:1 image ratio is kind of the standard when it comes to macro lenses.
+But imagine how much fun could be had with a 5:1 magnification ratio.
+Of course, this lens is a significant investment at $1,049 on Canon’s website and it is an EF mount, manual focus only lens with a floating glass system.

-It takes 58mm filters, weighs 25.8 ounces and is compatible with Canon’s macro lighting systems.
+It takes 58mm filters, weighs 25.8 ounces, and is compatible with Canon’s macro lighting systems as well.
+So it would fit nicely in any kit.

 What to Look for in a Macro Lens

-Usually a larger maximum aperture is desirable because it helps create the blurred backgrounds that are visually appealing.
-But in macro photography you usually need to close your aperture some in order to create a greater depth of field, so it’s not as much of a factor in this genre.
+Usually, a larger maximum aperture is desirable because it helps create blurred backgrounds that are visually appealing.
+But in macro photography, you usually need to close your aperture some in order to create a greater depth of field, so it’s not as much of a factor in this genre.

 And most lenses will offer similar, carefully engineered features such as floating glass construction and coatings to reduce flares and eliminate chromatic aberrations.
 Overall quality won’t be a problem, but there are some helpful features to have in your lens, as well as some other specifications to consider before purchasing a lens.